 Amy Gladstone, LCSW, PhD is a clinician, educator, supervisor, and workshop leader with over 30 years of clinical and teaching experience.
 She designed and taught courses on affect regulation and modern attachment theory for Rutgers Social Work Doctoral Program.
-She is currently on the faculty of the Integrative Trauma Program of the National Institute for the Psychotherapies and the Sensorimotor Psychotherapy Institute where she co-teaches with Janina Fisher PhD, training psychotherapists in New York and nationally.
+She is currently on the faculty of the Integrative Trauma Program of the National Institute for the Psychotherapies as well as the Sensorimotor Psychotherapy Institute where she coteaches with Janina Fisher PhD, training psychotherapists in New York and nationally.
 Certified in both Somatic Experiencing and Sensorimotor Psychotherapy and trained in EMDR, Dr. Gladstone is an integrative psychotherapist.
 In her private practice she combines psychodynamic and somatic/experiential approaches to treatment.
 She presents widely at Institutes and Professional Associations on trauma, somatic psychotherapy and the application of modern attachment theory to treatment.
 Dr. Gladstone is currently a full time faculty member of Seton Hall School of Social Work.
-As a teacher and trainer, she is known for her ability to apply theory to practice and to make material skill-based, relevant and relatable.
+As a teacher and trainer, she is known for her ability to apply theory to practice and to make material skill-based, relevant, and relatable.

 Registration will open in the summer.

 |$30||ICP+P 1st Year Members, MITs, Emerging Professionals, Graduate Student Members, Fellows, and Unaffiliated Students|